mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

             └── SegmentationObject
 ```

-The following example uses the `VOCDataset` API to load the VOC2012 dataset to display the original image shape and target image shape when segmentation and detection tasks are specified.
+The following example uses the `VOCDataset` API to load the VOC2012 dataset, displays the original image shape and target image shape when segmentation and detection tasks are specified.

 ```python
 import mindspore.dataset as ds